alpha-dragon-org/dragon-module1-tokeninfo/README.md

 ### Data Field Explanations

 1. **Thumbnail**
-   A small image or icon that visually represents the token.
+   The image that was chosen to represent the token.

 2. **Ticker**
-   The abbreviated symbol for the token.
+   The symbol that was chosen for the token.
    **Example:** `$Prawn`

 3. **Age**